iticek026/poc-trust-management/project/notes.md

 - [x] randomize the position response for malicious robot and pushing object -> parametricky nastavitelne
 - [x] create logger for every interaction
+- [x] implement enabling sending messages based on trust score - from 27.10.2024

   28.10.2024

+- [ ] investigate trust updates
+- [ ] investigate context informations
-- [ ] implement enabling sending messages based on trust score - from 27.10.2024
+- [ ] enable to use data from last run - from 27.10.2024

 - [ ] take a look to 5.3 chapter in diploma and consider also that - from 27.10.2024
-- [ ] enable to use data from last run - from 27.10.2024

 Backlog